Kelly, Kushner tension simmers amid West Wing uncertainty

 Kushner also feels that he has come under fire from his own West Wing colleagues recently, with the notion that "everyone is out to get him," a source said.
 This person noted that Kushner remains exasperated by Kelly's decision to overhaul the security clearance process, feeling that it is mainly directed at him.
 He has been asking others, "Why is John Kelly doing this?"

 But he's not intending to leave his position in the near-term.
-And Kelly has told colleagues that be believes Kushner should continue in his job for now, and thinks he'll be able to manage his portfolio even without the top-level clearance.
+And Kelly has told colleagues that he believes Kushner should continue in his job for now, and thinks he'll be able to manage his portfolio even without the top-level clearance.

 Trump, meanwhile, has been frustrated by the media coverage of his senior adviser and son-in-law in recent days, telling associates that Kushner is being treated unfairly and that the media has been unnecessarily tough on him.
 He has also complained that Kelly appears to be making enemies both inside and outside the White House.